 That's a bit disheartening: there's so much information available that it overwhelms a lot of people and, as a result, they won't even attempt to meditate.

-The one thing these answers have in common is a need to better understand our minds.
-Once you begin to understand your mind, how it works, and the problems it creates in your life, then you can focus on the method.
+The one thing these answers have in common is a need to better understand the mind.
+Once you begin to understand the mind, how it works, and the problems it creates in your life, then you can focus on the method.

-If you don't have this understanding, however, you will probably view meditating as a chore (or an item to check off your "todo list").
-That means you'll be bouncing around from one type of meditation to another, never really focusing, and abandoning your efforts after a short period of time.
+If you don't have this understanding, however, you'll probably view meditating as a chore or an item to check off your "to-do list."
+That means you will bounce around from one type of meditation to another, never really focusing, and abandoning your efforts after a short period of time.

-Which brings us full circle to the original question: "What type do I focus on?"
+This brings us full circle to the original question: "What type of meditation do I focus on?"

-My answer is simple: there is only one type.
-That one type involves cultivating awareness, and learning to notice your compulsive mind and mental noise without getting caught up in it.
+My answer is simple: when you strip away all the extraneous stuff, there is only ONE type.
+This one type involves strengthening awareness (also known as "cultivating mindfulness"), and learning to notice your mind and its activity (also known as "mental noise") without getting caught up in it.

 What do we call this one type?
 Meditating!
-No fancy names, no extra labels, no added complexity from your mind.
+No fancy names, no extra labels, no added complexity.

 Here are the steps:

-Don't get mad at that dog barking.
-If something itches and you have to scratch, scratch.
+Don't get mad if a sound interrupts your practice.
+If something itches and you have to scratch it, scratch it.
 If you have to shift your position, shift your position.

 What does this do for you?

-Instead, you let it all be as it is, independent from you and your attention.
-This is commonly referred to as "letting thoughts and emotions go", or letting them pass.
+Instead, you learn to let it all be as it is, independent of you and your attention.
+This is commonly referred to as "letting thoughts and emotions go," or letting them pass.

-It means you are choosing not to follow them down a path that culminates in conditioned behavior and habitual actions and reactions...a path that creates problems such as stress, anxiety, self-doubt, et cetera.
+It means you are choosing not to follow them down a path that culminates in conditioned behavior and habitual actions and reactions - a path that leads to struggles with stress, anxiety, self-doubt, et cetera.